DSA for Systems and C++ Engineers: What the Interview Actually Expects

 How Interview DSA Maps to Real Systems Work

-The LRU cache problem is not just a LeetCode favorite.
-It is the design of every production caching layer.
-L1 CPU cache eviction uses LRU policy.
+The LRU cache problem is the design of every production caching layer.
+CPU caches use LRU-style replacement.
 Redis key expiration defaults to approximate LRU.
 Browser HTTP caches use LRU variants.
-Understanding the doubly linked list plus hash map combination means you understand why these systems behave under load.
+The doubly linked list plus hash map is the same shape in all of them.

 A Focused Prep Plan